 - Infiltrate

 - Consolidation

 Cavitation

 - Pneumatoceles, in infants <1 year old

-- Pheumatoceles, in mants <1 year old

 - Alternative findings-footnote #2

 - Opacities, airspace disease, densities

 - 2. Note that there are many ways of describing the imaging appearance of pneumonia.
 Examples include, but are not limited to, "air-space disease," "focal opacification," "patchy areas of increased density."
 Although perhaps not specifically delineated as pneumonia by the radiologist, in the appropriate clinical setting these alternative descriptive wordings should be seriously considered as potentially positive findings.
-If provided and the findings are not documented as attributed to another issue (for example, pulmonary edema, chronic lung disease), they are eligible for meeting imaging test evidence of pneumonia.
+If provided and the findings are not

+documented as attributed to another issue (for example, pulmonary edema, chronic lung disease), they are eligible for meeting imaging test evidence of pneumonia.